US bans Russian energy imports, Ukrainians flee cities under fire

 Vyacheslav Volodin, chairman of Russia's State Duma lower house of parliament, said the measures would hurt Europe while helping the United States.
 "By promoting sanctions against Russian energy resources, Washington is seeking to occupy the European market," he said in an online post.

-Britain's Shell, SHEL.L one of several Western oil majors to announce it is pulling out of Russian projects, said it would no longer buy any Russian oil or gas.

-And in a move that epitomized Russia's rapidly growing ostracization, McDonald's Corp MCD.N - a symbol of post-Cold War globalisation - said it would temporarily close its restaurants there.
+In a move that epitomized Russia's deepening ostracization, McDonald's Corp MCD.N - a symbol of post-Cold War globalisation - said it would temporarily close its restaurants there.

 APOCALYPTIC

-In Mariupol, hundreds of thousands of people have sheltering under bombardment for more than a week.
-Many tried to leave on Tuesday along a safe corridor but Ukraine said they came under Russian fire.
+In Mariupol, hundreds of thousands of people have been sheltering under bombardment for more than a week.
+Many tried to leave on Tuesday along a safe corridor but Ukraine's foreign ministry said Russian forces violated a ceasefire and shelled it.

-"Ceasefire violated!
-Russian forces are now shelling the humanitarian corridor from Zaporizhzhia to Mariupol," Ukraine's foreign ministry spokesperson Oleg Nikolenko said.
+Deputy Prime Minister Iryna Vereshchuk said in a briefing that humanitarian corridors from Mariupol offered by Russia that lead to Russian or Belarusian territory were unacceptable.

-International Committee of the Red Cross spokesman Ewan Watson said people there were fast running out of electricity, heat, food, and drinking water.
+International Committee of the Red Cross spokesman Ewan Watson said people in Mariupol were fast running out of electricity, heat, food, and drinking water.

 "The situation in Mariupol is apocalyptic," he said.